 Mexico has seven days of public holidays each year.
 There is also a public holiday on December 1 every sixth year to mark the presidential inauguration - with the next due in 2024, and then 2030.
 Employees who work on these days are entitled to 300% of their normal wage, or 325% if the day in question is a Sunday.
-Several other national, regional and religious celebrations occur throughout the year, but workers are not entitled to paid leave for these events.
+Several other national, regional and religious celebrations occur throughout the year, including six unofficial public holidays that are widely observed, but workers are not entitled by law to paid leave for these events.

 Some of the procedures involved around payroll in Mexico, particularly those around cash payments and banking, may seem unusual to businesses used to operating in fully developed markets.
 But this shouldn’t deter you from expanding into Mexico.
 The benefits and opportunities for doing so far outweigh any administrative complexities.

 To ensure you get off on the right foot and maintain full compliance with Mexican regulations, a global payroll provider can give you the benefit of their local expertise, along with unified standards for every country you operate in.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.